Icinga/icingaweb2-module-x509/README.md

 1. You can install the X.509 module by extracting the installation archive in the `modules` directory for your Icinga Web 2.

+2. Run `composer install` in the x509 directory.

-2. Log in with a privileged user in Icinga Web 2 and enable the module in `Configuration -> Modules -> x509`.
+3. Log in with a privileged user in Icinga Web 2 and enable the module in `Configuration -> Modules -> x509`.
 Or use the `icingacli` and run `icingacli module enable x509`.

-3. Once you've set up the database, create a new Icinga Web 2 resource for it using the `Configuration -> Application -> Resources` menu.
+4. Once you've set up the database, create a new Icinga Web 2 resource for it using the `Configuration -> Application -> Resources` menu.

-4. The next step involves telling the X.509 module which database resource to use.
+5. The next step involves telling the X.509 module which database resource to use.
 This can be done in `Configuration -> Modules -> x509 -> Backend`.

 This concludes the installation.
 You should now be able to import CA certificates and set up scan jobs: